vivekhsridhar/tracktor/README.md

 - [jupyter](http://jupyter.org/)*

 *Jupyter notebook is optional.
 However, I highly recommend it for interactive coding.
 All example notebooks are written here.

+Once installed, place tracktor.py in the same folder as your tracking notebook.
+Use python to run tracking.
+Examples are provided in jupyter notebooks.

 Cite
 ----